markvanderloo/stringdist/pkg/README.md

 #### C API

-As of version `0.9.5.0`  you can call a number of `stringdist` functions directly from the `C` code of your R package.
-The description of the API can be found

-- By typing `?stringdist_api` in the R console
-- Or open the vignette directly:
+Some of `stringdist`'s underlying `C` functions can be called directly from `C` code in other packages.
+The description of the API can be found by either typing `?stringdist_api` in the R console or open the vignette directly as follows:

 ```
 vignette("stringdist_C-Cpp_api", package="stringdist")